 3 (*https://newsroom.lowes.com/news-releases/q3-2018-sales-earnings/)

-4 Includes 15,000 m2 in restructuration of the Urban Village Ciudadela, it also includes the Paseo Hipódromo, which are in stabilization process.
+4 Includes 15,000 m2 in restructuration of the Urban Village Ciudadela, it also includes the Paseo Hipódromo, which is in stabilization process.

 6 Does not include Mall Paseo Hipódromo which is in stabilization process.